Monday, May 26, 2008

 The scarlet beast is the Antichrist Scheme, the Whore is the Spirit of Idolatry.

 In the Devil's plan to separate humanity from God and to torpedo whatever possibility of reconciliation there might be, his prime strategy has been substitution: the Devil for God, the Antichrist for Christ.
-In order to achieve that ultimate objective, he had to hijack the promise to Eve (protoevangelion) first.
-So, deep in the past, at Babylon (think, Babel), the Devil hatched a substitution plot, where the Whore was offered as a displacement of Eve (or, from the perspective of ultimate fulfillment
+In order to achieve that ultimate objective, he had to hijack the promise to Eve (protoevangelium) first.
+So, deep in the past, at Babylon (ie., Babel), the Devil hatched a substitution plot, where the Whore was offered as a displacement of Eve (or, from the perspective of ultimate fulfillment

 , Mary).

-This, incidentally, is the root of the Mother/Son imagery which is part of ancient idolatrous religion the world over.
+This was the root of the Mother/Son imagery which is part of ancient idolatrous religion the world over.

 Highlighting a few details concerning the Whore may be helpful: